 While this verse speaks of a true Christian who has an intimate relationship with Christ and is abiding in Him, it also shows us that a true believer can abandon their Christian faith and fall into sin and even remain there.

-This is what happens when the believer fails to rely on Christ Jesus and instead relies on his own strength and wisdom to live his Christian life.
+This happens when the believer fails to rely on Christ Jesus and instead relies on his strength and wisdom to live his Christian life.
 In doing so, he puts himself in harm’s way by exposing himself to temptation and sin.

 Believers Warned Of Backsliding.